anakic/querystorm-docs/CSharp/Querying.md

 ![Select row in Excel](https://i.imgur.com/J9QxBIT.png)

 !!!
 Note
-	- If there is no address in the results, double-clicking the row header will have no effect.
+	If there is no address in the results, double-clicking the row header will have no effect.
-	- Creating a projection (`new {...}`) with many columns just to include the address can be tedious.
-A workaround is in the works.

 ### Updating rows
-To modify data in an Excel table, we need to modify the row objects and then commit the changes.
+To modify data in an Excel table, we need to modify the rows and then commit the changes.
 Here's how to modify the `TotalPay` of all Transit Operators:

 ``` C#
 //prepare changes